 One of the most frustrating aspects of working in offices is that they’re full of distractions.
-From chatty coworkers to inconveniently timed meetings with bosses and colleagues who constantly make requests, it can be challenging for people to find time to dive into their work.
+From chatty coworkers to inconveniently timed meetings and colleagues who constantly make requests, it can be challenging for people to find time to dive into their work.

 This is detrimental to people’s productivity.
 A University of California study found that, while people can learn to adapt to lots of distractions, they experience higher levels of stress, frustration, feelings of pressure, perform worse and must exert significantly more effort than when they can work without disruptions.
 These symptoms harm employee productivity, engagement and can lead to burnout.